mushank/mushank.github.io/_posts/Blog/2016-01-27-Swift-Learning-Notes.md

 ## NSDate
 - Used to find out the date and time right now or to store past or future dates.
-- See alse NSCalendar, NSDateFormatter, NSDateComponents
+- See else NSCalendar, NSDateFormatter, NSDateComponents
 - If you are displaying a date in your UI, there are localization ramifications, so check these out!

 ## NSData